 Working with the collection, the artist also became interested in how the artisans who created the images were acknowledged.
 Because nothing other than a short list of nicknames is known about them, he decided ‘to make [a] memorial, to help people to remember something.
 Not only Reeves, also the unknown artisans.’

-The Museum’s international artist research residency programme is being delivered in partnership with Gasworks, a contemporary art organisation in London.
+The Museum’s international artist research residency programme was delivered in partnership with Gasworks, a contemporary art organisation in London.